BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/oop.md

 }
 ```

+###
-If a class implements two interfaces that have default methods with the same signature and one does not extend th other, the class must override the method to resolve the conflict.
+If a class implements two interfaces that have default methods with the same signature and one does not extend the other, the class must override the method to resolve the conflict.
 If one interface extends the other, the subclass inherits the default method from the parent interface if overriden correctly.
 ```java
 interface InterfaceA {